Foundations of Transmathematics

 In order to demonstrate the sufficiency of naive set theory, as a basis for transmathematics, we introduce the transordinals.
 The von Neumann ordinals supply the usual ordinals, the simplest unordered set is identical to transreal nullity, and the Russell Set, excluding nullity, is the greatest ordinal, identical to transreal infinity.
 The generalisation of the transordinals to the whole of established transmathematics is already known.

 As naive set theory contains all other set theories, it provides a backwardly compatible foundation for the whole of mathematics.

-Authors retain copyright but licence the journal to publish submissions.
+Authors retain copyright and, if appropriate, performance rights but licence the journal to publish submissions.
 The lead author confirms that the submission is bound by the CC Attributtion Share Alike 4.0 licence.